Roger Goodell says giving Tom Brady the Super Bowl trophy won't be awkward

 “Tom Brady is one of the all-time greats.
 He has been for several years.
 He’s on the precipice of at least potentially winning his fifth Super Bowl.
 He’s an extraordinary player, great performer and surefire Hall of Famer.
 So it would be an honor.”

 Maybe that’s true.
-Despite the fact that Brady was given an excessive punishment even though Ted Wells’ report never pinpointed what Brady even did in deflate-gate, Goodell’s actions seemed to come from reasons that had nothing to do with Brady.
+Despite the fact that Brady was given an excessive punishment even though Ted Wells’ report never pinpointed what Brady did in deflate-gate, Goodell’s actions seemed to come from reasons that had nothing to do with Brady.
 Owners reportedly pressured him after he didn’t do enough to the Patriots in the spygate scandal.
 Then when Brady fought back in court, it became a battle to preserve Goodell’s power to punish players as he sees fit.
-Brady, who had no previous violations in the NFL, just seemed to be the one caught in the middle.
-While it will be uncomfortable – a trophy presentation will happen on the field, and just imagine the reaction from Patriots fans when Goodell starts speaking – Goodell probably doesn’t have a personal vendetta against Brady.
+Brady, who had no previous violations in the NFL, seemed to be caught in the middle.

+While it will be uncomfortable – a trophy presentation will happen on the field, and just imagine the reaction from Patriots fans when Goodell starts speaking – Goodell probably doesn’t have a vendetta against Brady.

-But it’s understandable why Brady, who has been one of the most recognizable faces of the NFL through his career and one of the league’s greatest success stories, wouldn’t be so thrilled to be on the same stage with Goodell.
-He got railroaded in deflate-gate, and it will be a part of his football legacy no matter how unfair that is.
-Brady could also have to appear with Goodell the day after the Super Bowl at a scheduled press conference for the Super Bowl MVP..
+But it’s understandable why Brady, who has been one of the most recognizable faces of the NFL through his career and one of the league’s greatest success stories, wouldn’t be thrilled to be on the same stage with Goodell.
+He got railroaded in deflate-gate, and it will be part of his football legacy no matter how unfair that is.
+Brady could also have to appear with Goodell the day after the Super Bowl at a scheduled news conference for the Super Bowl MVP..
 That would be fun.

+[Newsletter: Get 5 great stories from the Yahoo Sports blogs in your inbox every morning!] (edited)

 The Patriots have to win the Super Bowl for the whole scenario to play out.
-And no matter what Goodell says, it would be awkward, not with just Brady but also coach Bill Belichick and owner Robert Kraft.
+And no matter what Goodell says, it would be awkward, not with just Brady but also coach Bill Belichick and Patriots owner Robert Kraft.
 Goodell hasn’t been back to New England for a game since deflate-gate blew up, and he danced around why that’s the case.
 But we all can guess why he showed up twice in Atlanta these playoffs and didn’t go to either Patriots home game.

 The Super Bowl is going to be an interesting matchup.
 If the Patriots win, the postgame party will be pretty interesting too.